 Another rail-trail to keep on your radar is the Lebanon Valley Rail-Trail that passes by Cornwall Furnace, the Governor Dick Recreation Area, and State Game lands.
 You'll find a gentle grade through woodlands that transitions into wide open space with extraordinary views across fields and farms where you and your pet can play fetch without a care in the world!

 To learn about more hiking trail adventures, check out the visitPA website.
-Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+Follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don't forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter